 A Legacy Of Tradition (ALOT)

-A Legacy of Tradition (ALOT) is a Giving Circle comprised of ordinary African American men.
-Its members are collectively engaged and focused on impacting and bridging the societal gaps faced by African-American males in the areas of education, collective giving, and community responsibility.
+A Legacy of Tradition (ALOT) is a giving circle comprised of ordinary African American men.
+Its members are collectively engaged and focused on impacting and bridging the societal gaps faced by African American males in the areas of education, collective giving, and community responsibility.
 This group looks at a myriad of issues facing economically disadvantaged students.
-When the men of A LOT learned that African American boys comprise 65% of the suspensions in the Wake County school district, they conducted their own research and as a result were asked to be members of the Economically Disadvantaged Student Performance Task Force for Wake County Schools.
-The members of A LOT have shown that the impact of giving circles on a community can go far beyond dollars by diversifying the voices and perspectives addressing community needs.
-Kudos to A Legacy of Tradition (A LOT), winner of The 2012 Best Giving Circle Award by BlackCelebrityGiving.com.
+When the men of ALOT learned that African American boys comprise 65 percent of the suspensions in the Wake County school district, they conducted their own research and as a result were asked to be members of the Economically Disadvantaged Student Performance Task Force for Wake County Schools.
+The members of ALOT have shown that the impact of giving circles on a community can go far beyond dollars by diversifying the voices and perspectives addressing community needs.
+In 2012 ALOT won the Best Giving Circle Award from BlackCelebrityGiving.com.

 To donate to this giving circle, select ALOT from the drop-down list under “or, choose a fund.”

 NGAAP is a philanthropic vehicle that promotes collective giving of time, talent and treasure.
 As a collective group, members of NGAAP pool their contributions and strategically invest to improve the quality of life for African Americans in the Triangle Region.
 In 2011, NGAAP supported Movement of Youth (MOY), a comprehensive educational and mentoring nonprofit based in the Triangle, to take 45 local high school students to New Jersey and New York to tour Princeton University and Columbia University.
 MOY members participated in a variety of activities including admissions presentations and a panel discussion with Columbia’s Black Student Consortium.